Imed Louati

-Imed Louati (born 11 October 1993) is a Tunisian professional footballer.
+Imed Louati (born 11 October 1993) is a Tunisian professional footballer who plays as a forward for Ettan Fotboll club Dalkurd.

 Club career

-CS Sfaxien
+Club Sportif Sfaxien

 Louati started his football career with Tunisian Ligue Professionnelle 1 club CS Sfaxien in 2012.
 On 1 September 2012, he made his senior debut in a league match against EGS Gafsa, coming on as a substitute for Fakhreddine Ben Youssef in the 82nd minute.
 He was described by Philippe Troussier, who was the manager of CS Sfaxien in 2014, as a hot prospect for the future.

-Hangzhou Greentown
+Zhejiang Professional F.C.

 On 8 January 2015, CS Sfaxien announced Louati would loan to Chinese Super League side Hangzhou Greentown for six months, rejoining Philippe Troussier.
-Hangzhou Greentown confirmed the loan deal on 28 January.
-Hangzhou Greentown made the move permanent in June 2015; however, after Troussier was sacked by the club, Louati was loaned to K League Challenge side Gyeongnam FC in July 2015.
+Zhejiang Professional confirmed the loan deal on 28 January.
+Zhejiang Professional made the move permanent in June 2015; however, after Troussier was sacked by the club, Louati was loaned to K League 2 side Gyeongnam in July 2015.

-Dalkurd FF
+Dalkurd Fotbollsförening

 Louati spend the fall of 2016 in Swedish second tier club Dalkurd FF.
 He scored three goals in five matches before he got injured and had to see the rest of the 2016-season from the stands.

 Vejle Boldklub

 On the 9th of February the Danish club Vejle Boldklub announced that Imed Louati had travelled to Turkey with the squad to participate in a training camp prior to the last part of the 2016/2017-season.
 The club announced that a free transfer would be announced during the training camp.

-He scorede 10 league goals and became topscorer in Vejle Boldklub in the 2017/2018-season in which the club won promotion to Superligaen.
+He scorede 10 league goals and became topscorer in Vejle Boldklub in the 2017/2018-season in which the club won promotion to Danish Superliga.

 Vejle got relegated in the following season and announced on 10 July 2019, that Louati's contract had been terminated by mutual consent after playing 61 games in total for the club and scored 17 goals.